data-dot-all/dataall/pages/architecture.md

 it could assume that role and do AWS operations like list AWS Glue database tables etc...

-The pivotRole is secured with an **externalId** that the pivot role must be created with otherwise the STS AssumeRole operation will fail.
+The pivotRole is secured with an **externalId** with whom it must be created.
+Otherwise, the STS AssumeRole operation will fail.
 This is a recommended pattern from [AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) to grant access to external AWS accounts.